xiaoxianyu-office/mm/Skills/Start.md

 and highly flexible, and can even be used to recreate bosses from the most popular MMORPGs in Minecraft.

-Skill group(including many mechaines) must be stored in any document
-which ends in document common format(.txt .yml etc) in **Skills** Folder

 Skills are made up of several distinct parts:

 -   [Mechanics]